fancyc-bsi/ZEUS/README.md

 ## Introduction

-ZEUS is an advanced web application security scanner that uses OWASP ZAP as a backend to detect vulnerabilities efficiently and accurately.
-Designed for security professionals and developers alike, ZEUS extends the capabilities of traditional scanners by verifying detected issues to minimize false positives and providing comprehensive, easy-to-understand reports.

-## Key Features

-- **Automated Scanning:** Utilizes OWASP ZAP for thorough and efficient vulnerability detection.
-- **Findings Verification:** Employs custom Rust code to validate findings, ensuring reliability in the results reported.
-- **Customizable Scan Policies:** Allows users to tailor scanning processes via YAML configuration files.
-- **Dynamic Reporting:** Generates detailed, actionable reports in various formats including HTML, CSV, and JSON.
+Zeus is an adaptable web application scanner designed to conduct comprehensive scans and verify results with higher confidence.

 ## Documentation

-For more detailed information on installation, configuration, and usage of ZEUS, please refer to our [Documentation Page](#).
-This page includes step-by-step guides, configuration examples, and tips for integrating ZEUS into your development process.
+For more detailed information on installation, configuration, and usage of ZEUS, please refer to the documentation: https://fancyc-bsi.github.io/ZEUS/.